kssubhodh/Car-Rentals/README.md

 # Angular Frontend and Spring Boot Backend

-This repository contains code for a simple Car-Rentals application built with Angular on the frontend and Spring Boot on the backend and MySql.
+This repository contains code for a Car-Rentals application built with Angular on the frontend and Spring Boot on the backend and MySql.

 ![app demo](App_Demo.gif)